javalent/initiative-tracker/README.md

 #### Group / Ungroup Creatures

-Any equivalent creatures (HP, AC and Name are the same) will be "grouped" and roll a single initiative value.
+Any equivalent creatures (Name and AC are the same) will be "grouped" and roll a single initiative value.

 #### Saving Encounters